Creative-Geek/multimedia-project-1-dithering/README.md

 # Multimedia Assignment

-This is an assignment I created for a college class.
+This is an assignment I created for a college class using html/css/js.

 ## Objective